Help your child – and your whole family – eat healthy and stay physically active. The healthy habits your child learns now can last a lifetime.

 Being overweight as a child increases the risk of being overweight or obese as an adolescent and young adult.
 In other words, many kids don’t “grow out of” being overweight.

 Children grow at different rates, so it’s not always easy to tell if your child is at a healthy weight.
-Overweight is defined differently for children and teens than it is for adults.
+Healthy weight is also defined differently for children and teens than it is for adults.

 What if my child is overweight or obese?

-Successful weight management programs for kids include counseling and education about eating a healthy diet and getting physically active.
+Successful weight management programs for kids include counseling and education about eating a healthy diet and being physically active.
 Parents have an important role to play in these programs, too.

 Talk to your child’s doctor or nurse for more information.